nik-lmao/hackclub-arcade/README.md

 ## 📕 | Rule Change

 Since the rules changed, I'm not allowed to put every project into one Github Repository anymore.
-All commits will go to the newly created ones.
+From now on, all commits will go to the newly created ones.
 I'll still upload the project for the web hosting through Github Pages though.

 ## 📑 | Arcade Website